boomanaiden154/gsoc2022-notes/june/1/meeting-notes.md

     - [Spektral](https://graphneural.network/) - looks like the ideal choice.
 Mature, seems to have all the necessary layer types/input encodings.

     - [Tensorflow GNN](https://github.com/tensorflow/gnn) - Doesn't seem mature enough to be used in production

+### After meeting

+- Scaling back on the size of the initial model.
+Instead of going straight for GNNs, the focus early on will be feeding an embedding of the instructions directly to something similar to the existing model.

+  - Starting small, slowly branching out into larger models, evaluating performance at each stage.

+  - Anecdote on non-graph aware model outperforming a graph aware model.

+- Future directions

+  - Work on building clang/LLVM with current head of tree clang/LLVM. **Due:** Hopefully have everything done on Friday.

+  - Hack on the compiler to get necessary features exposed (instruction opcodes in this case). **Due:** Hopefully have this done before the meeting next Monday.

+  - Work on an initial model **Due:** TBD

+  -